rules-proto-grpc/rules_proto_grpc/tools/rulegen/README.header.md

-- `{lang}_proto_library`: Provides a language-specific library from the generated Protobuf `protoc` plugin outputs, along with necessary dependencies. e.g for C++ this provides a Bazel native `cpp_library` created  from the generated `*.pb.cc` and `*pb.h` files, with the Protobuf library linked.
+- `{lang}_proto_library`: Provides a language-specific library from the generated Protobuf `protoc` plugin outputs, along with necessary dependencies. e.g for C++ this provides a Bazel native `cpp_library` created  from the generated `*.pb.cc` and `*.pb.h` files, with the Protobuf library linked.
 For languages that do not have a 'library' concept, this rule may not exist.

 - `{lang}_grpc_compile`: Provides generated files from both the Protobuf and gRPC `protoc` plugins for the language.